 The removal of echoes and reverberation by the use of sound absorbing material is under reverberation time

-Damping Definition IEC 801-24-19, dissipation of energy of an oscillating system with time or distance
+Damping Definition (IEC 801-24-19) dissipation of energy of an oscillating system with time or distance

-Damping Ratio Definition IEC 801-24-11, ratio of the actual damping to the critical damping.
+Damping Ratio Definition (IEC 801-24-11) ratio of the actual damping to the critical damping.

-See also critical damping • sound absorption • viscous dampingDay-average Sound Level ASA 3.17, in decibels is the time-average frequency weighted sound level between 0700 and 2200 hours.
-Unit decibel (dB); abbreviation DL; symbol Ld
+Day-average Sound Level Definition (ASA 3.17) in decibels is the time-average frequency weighted sound level between 0700 and 2200 hours.
+Units decibel (dB), abbreviation DL, symbol Ld.

 See also community noise equivalent level • evening noise level • night noise level